the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Survey Center now adds +3 Science, +1 Culture, and increases to +8 Science, +3 Culture at Flight.
 - Think Tank is buffed to give a +25% Production boost towards Science buildings, along with +2 of the respective yield to each non-unique Great Improvement (Factory Farm, Manufactory, Drydock, Supply Complex, Academy, Settlement, Seminary; Citadels receive +1 Water/Science).
 - New UBs:
+  - Collaborate with Isolationists (replaces Annex Isolationists, +8 Science instead of +5 Production to the Isolated Island, +3 Science/+1 Culture to the city itself, +1 Great Scientist Point, keeps the Weapons resources)
-  - Kruger Line (standalone national wonder, unlocks at Railroads, requires Factories in every city, consumes Power, adds +3 Culture to the capital, +1 Production to tiles with Railroads and +1 Water per Trade Route)
+  - Kruger Line (standalone national wonder, unlocks at Railroads, requires Factories in every city, consumes Power, adds +3 Culture to the capital, +1 Production to tiles with Railroads and +1 Water to city connections)
   - Miracle Metal Mill (replaces Plastics Factory, requires the city to own a Factory and Electrostatic Generator and be working a Metal or Aluminum tile, adds +1 Production to Metal tiles, +2 to Aluminum tiles, and +10% to the city's total Production yields)
+  - Proxy Office (replaces Prison Camp, no stat bonuses or penalties)
+  - Shale Extractor (replaces Oil Refinery, additional copy of Oil resource, additional +1 Production to Oil tiles, also added to "Deciv 2" fork)
 - TODO: Add at least one new UU and one more UB based on the source material

 #### Blackwarden